uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/sections/face-recognition.md

 When they are an adult?
 Why or why not does this work?

+{comment The below paragraph is commented out because the link displays a 404 page and we cannot find a replacement}

 {comment Try using [face recognition on this website](https://inspirit.github.com/jsfeat/sample_haar_face.html) to see how well the Haar face recognition system can track a face in the image.}

 {comment What prevents it from tracking a face?}